MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 **Multipage tables**

-AI Builder doesn’t currently support extracting tables than span across multiple pages as a single table.
+AI Builder doesn’t currently support extracting tables that span across multiple pages as a single table.
 To extract tables from different pages, these will need to be defined as separate tables in the [Choose information to extract step](create-form-processing-model.md#define-fields-and-tables-to-extract).
 For example, if you have a document with a table that spans over two pages, you'll need to define them as two separate tables.

 **Nested items in tables**